JeeZeh/jeezeh.github.io/ssg/content/posts/network.md

 ### DNS filtering with Pi-hole

 [Pi-hole](https://pi-hole.net/) is the de-facto standard in DNS filtering (e.g., ad/tracking blocking).
-Its efficacy in actually blocking tracking is [debated](https://www.reddit.com/r/raspberry_pi/comments/111gkih/are_piholes_still_relevant/), and while it can't block paywalls or YouTube ads, it still provides at least a baseline level of filtering.
+It maintains a large list of blocking rules which are applied every time a device makes a request for a given domain.
+If that domain, e.g. `tracking.corp.net`, is in the blocklist, the domain isn't resolved.
+Although it can't block paywalls or YouTube ads, it still provides at least a baseline level of filtering.
 I run [Pi-hole via Docker](https://docs.pi-hole.net/docker/) on my home server.

 <details>
 <summary>I also use the Pi-hole for DHCP.</summary>